byronyasgur/vv/README.md

 1. Clone the vv repo to a designated folder. git clone https://github.com/bradp/vv.git vv

-2. Add that folder to your system path using the following steps
-  * Open an explorer window and go to Computer (or This PC).
+2. Add that folder to your system path using the following steps a Open an explorer window and go to Computer (or This PC).
   b.
 Right click on 'Computer'and choose __Properties__
   c.
 Choose __Advanced System Settings__
   d.
 Choose __Environmental Variables__ form the Advanced Tab